The 8 Best Linear Mechanical Switches of 2025

 2. Best Mid-Range Linear Switch

 For a mid-range option, we recommend the NovelKeys x Kailh Cream switches.
 It's easy to see where these switches get their name, as both the upper and lower housings are a soft cream color.
 These housings, as well as the switch stem and slider, are made of POM plastic.
 In their marketing material, Kailh somewhat exaggerates by calling POM plastic self-lubricating.
-While this isn't strictly true, these switches are reasonably smooth from the factory but get a bit smoother as you break them in.
-If you're going for as much smoothness as possible, you should still look into lubing these yourself.
+While this isn't strictly true, these switches are reasonably smooth from the factory, but get a bit smoother as you break them in.
+If you're going for as much smoothness as possible, look into lubing these yourself.

 These switches are also reputed for being fairly soft-sounding, even compared to other linear options.
 Overall, they provide a pleasant linear experience without any one element that's too in your face.
 Also note that, like with our best pick above, these are five-pin switches.
 This only means you'll need to clip off those extra pins if your PCB only accepts three-pin switches.